EntityGraphQL/EntityGraphQL/README.md

 ```

 # Contribute
 Please do.
 Pull requests are very welcome.
-See the open issues for bugs or features that would be useful
+See the open issues for bugs or features that would be useful.